JetBrains/kotlin-web-site/pages/docs/reference/collections.md

 </div>

 ... as well as all the utilities you would expect such as sort, zip, fold, reduce and so on.

+It's important to note, that the operations on readonly collections which return a modified collection (like `+`, `filter`, `drop`, etc.) do not create their results atomically, therefore the results are not safe to use from a different thread without proper synchronization.

 Maps follow the same pattern.
 They can be easily instantiated and accessed like this: